willkoehler/docs/install_ruby.md

     make
     sudo make install

-### Build rdoc documentation.

-This is an optional step if you want the rdoc documentation.
-Looks like the makefile only builds ri docs.
-The only option for building html-formatted docs is manually running rdoc.
-First need to remove the empty doc folder.

-    sudo rm -r /usr/local/ruby/share/doc
-    sudo ./bin/rdoc --no-force-update --all --op /usr/local/ruby/share/doc

 ### Setup path to the Ruby you just installed

-Edit /etc/paths and add "/usr/local/ruby/bin" to first line so new version of ruby is the default.
+Edit /etc/paths and add `/usr/local/ruby/bin` to the first line so the new version of ruby is the default.
 Exit and open the terminal window to apply changes.

-    mate /etc/paths

 ### Verify Ruby is working and version is 1.9.3p194